Legal Documents & Information

 Yes.
 The Department of Labor issued guidance clarifying that a “health care provider” who may be excluded by their employer for purposes of emergency paid sick leave and/or expanded family and medical leave includes, among other things, anyone employed at a local health department or agency or at a nursing facility, retirement facility, or nursing home.

 At this time, a policy is not required to implement paid leave under the FFCRA.
 This sample policy has been prepared for municipalities choosing to use a policy and to provide a more-detailed explanation of the FFCRA’s requirements than contained in the Department of Labor’s Notice poster.
-Note, municipalities are permitted, but not required, to exempt emergency responders from paid leave under the FFCRA.
-This sample policy excludes emergency responders.
-See “Considerations for Use of Sample Policy” on the first page for additional information.
-Read the guidance here.
+Note, municipalities are permitted, but not required, to exempt emergency responders and health care providers from paid leave under the FFCRA.
+This sample policy excludes emergency responders and health care providers.
+See “Considerations for Use of Sample Policy (Revised)” on the first page for additional information.
+Read the sample policy here.
+(PDF) Revised April 7, 2020.

 Sample Declarations/Proclamations of Emergency & Ratifications